thanksgiving

 Of the 39 mentions of eucharisteo in the New Testament, 12 are specific instances of Jesus giving thanks over a meal.
 Our sacrament takes the name Eucharist because Jesus gave heartfelt thanks over every shared meal with his followers.
 The early Christians viewed this thanksgiving as the most important part of their communal meal and celebration.

-Although not all of us always are able to join our loved ones for a shared on the Thanksgiving holiday, it’s more fitting than ever that we reflect and give thanks to God for the many blessings we have received.
+Although not all of us always are able to join our loved ones for a shared meal on the Thanksgiving holiday, it’s more fitting than ever that we reflect and give thanks to God for the many blessings we have received.
 It’s equally fitting that we be mindful when we go to Mass that the sacrament of the Eucharist is a sacrament about giving thanks to God.
 What’s the most important thing that God has done for which you would like to offer thanks?

-related topics: bread of life; I AM; transfiguration & transubstantiation
+related topics: bread of life; I AM; transfiguration; transubstantiation

 you also may like Volume I of our Psalms study